In India, rice replaces ice in bucket challenge

-NEW DELHI (Reuters) - The famous “ice bucket” challenge is inspiring thousands of Indians to follow suit, but with a twist - they are replacing ice with rice in a bid to help the country’s vast population of poor, hungry people.
+NEW DELHI, Aug 29 (Reuters) - The famous “ice bucket” challenge is inspiring thousands of Indians to follow suit, but with a twist - they are replacing ice with rice in a bid to help the country’s vast population of poor, hungry people.

 The challenge, going viral on social media, involves donating a bucket of rice to someone in need and clicking a picture to share online, with a tag #RiceBucketChallenge, to raise awareness.